aayushi-projects/INDIA-GENERAL-ELECTION-RESULT-ANALYSIS/README.md

 This project helped me understand not just how to use Power BI tools but also how data can tell a story, especially in the context of large-scale elections.
 I’ve tried to include visualizations that are simple to understand but detailed enough to be useful.

 # Tools Used
-Power BI Desktop – For building and designing the dashboard.
+(i)Power BI Desktop – For building and designing the dashboard.

-Power Query Editor – For cleaning and preparing the data before visualizing.
+(ii)Power Query Editor – For cleaning and preparing the data before visualizing.

-Excel/CSV – Used as the original source for all the datasets.
+(iii)Excel/CSV – Used as the original source for all the datasets.

-DAX formulas – For calculated columns and custom measures like vote percentages, totals, etc.
+(iv)DAX formulas – For calculated columns and custom measures like vote percentages, totals, etc.

 # Dashboard Highlights
 🟢 Party-Wise Vote Share